Wrongful Termination in Washington

 To file a wrongful termination discrimination charge in WA, you will need to submit a claim to the Equal Employment Opportunity Commission (EEOC) Seattle district office by mail, online or in person.
 When filing a charge of discrimination in Washington, it is important to submit the claim within 180 days of the incident.
 The process for how to file an EEOC employment discrimination charge requires claimant to file within the deadline or risk denial of claim.

 During the process for how to file a charge of employment discrimination with the EEOC, there are many possible outcomes.
 After filing a charge of discrimination in Washington, the agency will first ask you and your former employer questions about the incident to complete a thorough investigation.
 Once completed, the EEOC may recommend a mediation program for a quick way to settle the claim.
 However, if your previous employer is not open to this negotiation, the EEOC staff may attempt a voluntary settlement on your behalf.
-If both the mediation and voluntary settlements does not produce a satisfactorily conclusion, the EEOC may grant you a Notice of Right to Sue your former employer in a court of law.
+If both the mediation and voluntary settlements does not produce a satisfactory conclusion, the EEOC may grant you a Notice of Right to Sue your former employer in a court of law.

 File a Lawsuit Against Your Employer in Washington